ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 Okay, now to populate the map with coins.
 There are a few ways to do this.
 We're going to manually populate the map, but writing a script to place them would add variance between rounds.
 When you're done with the tutorial, you could write a script to use random or procedural generation to place them automatically!

-Make a folder called `Coins` and add the `Manticoin` object as a child. and copy Manticoins to scatter them over the map (the shortcut of CTRL + W to duplicate may be helpful for this).
+Right-click within the hierarchy to make a folder called `Coins` and add the `Manticoin` object as a child.
+Copy Manticoins to scatter them over the map (the shortcut of CTRL + W to duplicate may be helpful for this).

+Organization is important in your hierarchy.
+You can put objects together via folders or grouping!
+Select all the duplicated coins and right click to make a new folder containing them.
+Let's rename that group "Coins".

 !!! note
     Folders and groups are very similar, but have one huge distinction: folders treat their children as independent objects, whereas a group will treat them as part of a larger whole.
 Trying to select a single object in a group will select the entire group, making _all_ items in the group be modified by any changes you make.